Zethearc/Software-Engineering/README.md

 ## Demo of the App (Screenshots)
 ### Login
 The first step in the App is to get login with your own credentials or by the Google Account.
 The user can choose one of them and get into the App.
+Once logged in, a screen will be displayed giving you permission to start uploading your photos.

 ![first](https://github.com/Zethearc/Software-Engineering/blob/1db71dfdba8272244ebf89042f0dca2c20f74a1d/images/first.jpeg)